-My name is Vilborg Guðjónsdóttir, I‘m 29 years old and on March 9th I will defend my PhD dissertation.
-My research subject is Compression-Resorption Heat Pumps at Delft University of Technology (TU Delft).
+My name is Vilborg Guðjónsdóttir, I‘m 29 years old and my research subject is Compression-Resorption Heat Pumps at Delft University of Technology (TU Delft).

 I got to know the Institute for Sustainable Process Technology through my project, which is part of COMPRESORP, and I feel it is a great platform to connect academia and industry.
 This link is often missing for PhD students and it is especially important for mechanical engineers to have that link to increase the chances of their solutions to be implemented.